 Another way to look at it is the cost per berth, or per passenger.
 Most cruise ships fall in the range of $100,000 to $350,000 per guest, though some fall well outside that.

 If you measure by cost per passenger, the title of most expensive cruise ship ever built goes to Hanseatic Nature, a luxury expedition vessel from Hapag Lloyd Cruises.
-The ship cost $155 million to build, not outrageous by cruise ship standards, but with room for just 199 guests, that works out at a staggering $779,000 per person.
+The ship cost $155 million to build, not outrageous by cruise ship standards, but with room for just 199 guests, that works out to a staggering ~$779,000 per person.

 That’s a lot of cruises needed just to break even!